mmft1359/Django_SB_Admin2_RTL/README.md

 # Django_SB_Admin2_RTL
-SB Admin 2 RTL Template for Django
+The SB Admin 2 RTL Template for Django
+This template has been modified to make it easy to plug into Django projects in RTL languages like Farsi.